spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 Our next step will be to add some game logic to the health pack so that it reacts to player collisions and grants them health.

 <%(#Expandable title="How does the Inspector decide the entity name?")%>In your entity template function the compulsory `Metadata` component required a string as a parameter, and we gave it "HealthPickup", but could have used any string.
-The metadata is intended to be a friendly identifier for the entity type, and as such is used by the Inspector to label your entity.<%(/Expandable)%>
+The metadata is intended to be a friendly identifier for the entity type, and as such is used by the Inspector to label your entity.

+If you are using the SpatialOS GDK's GameObject workflow then the `Metadata` string must match the name of the entity prefab that will represent it.<%(/Expandable)%>

 # Adding health pack logic